 Rarely, there is a problem with the beeper service, or the doctor(s) are actively involved in another emergency.
-You may then call the direct line to the paging service for Fair Oaks Women's Health which is (877) 568-8550.
-This is the phone number that we Call Forward to at the end of each day.
+You may then call the direct line to the 24/7 Voice Mail paging service for Fair Oaks Women's Health which is (877) 568-8550.
+This is the phone number that we Call Forward to whenever the office is closed.

-Additionally, for an obstetric emergency after 20 weeks of pregnancy, you may call directly to Huntington Hospital Family Birth Center, 626-397-5069.
+Additionally, for any obstetric emergency after 20 weeks of pregnancy, you may go directly to Huntington Hospital Family Birth Center (626-397-5069).
 There are nurses and a 24-hour on-call obstetrician available.
 Because this is the actual phone number for L & D, please use it only if absolutely necessary.